 Language and literacy skills refer to a child’s ability to communicate and connect with others through listening, speaking, reading and writing.

-Language and Literacy Skills and Skill Goals integrated within the Mother Goose Time Curriculum include:
+Language and Literacy skills and goals integrated within the Mother Goose Time Curriculum:

 Developmental Skill Continuum